History of the American Historical Collection

 Equally valuable to the researcher or historian are the thousands of miscellaneous documents – pamphlets, reports, articles, and other items that had been collected – as well as the AHC’s unparalleled files of photographs.
 These go back to before the U.S. era and include photos of Filipino notables as well as U.S. officials and prominent members of the Manila community in the U.S. era.

-In 1950, U.S. Ambassador Myron Cowen, who saw the devastation wrought by the war on many things including the memory of the times preceding it, encouraged the American community to donate books and other materials pertaining to the first half of the 20 th century.
+In 1950, U.S. Ambassador Myron Cowen, who saw the devastation wrought by the Second World War on many things including the memory of the times preceding it, encouraged the American community to donate books and other materials pertaining to the first half of the 20 th century.
 His initiative was responsible for the early phase of the collection.

 While it could easily have come under Embassy jurisdiction, Ambassador Cowen wanted the library to have a more permanent, and local organization, “as ambassadors come and go.”

-It was decided to devolve the library’s maintenance and finances upon the American Association of the Philippines (AAP) Historical Committee to take on the responsibility, to oversee the new library.
-The Committee to be formed of equal number of members appointed by the Ambassador and by the AAP.
+It was decided to devolve the library’s maintenance and finances upon the American Association of the Philippines (AAP) Historical Committee to take on the responsibility of overseing the new library.
+The Committee was comprised of equal number of members appointed by the Ambassador and by the AAP.

 With the withdrawal of this support, the American Historical Collection Foundation (AHCF) was created to subsume the American Historical Committee for the purpose of overseeing the Collection and raising funds for its continuation.
 Under a 1995 directive of then U.S. Ambassador John Negroponte, the AHCF inherited the responsibilities of the American Historical Committee.